amedrz/docker-rails/README.md

 Using the [Dev Containers extension](https://code.visualstudio.com/docs/devcontainers/containers), choose _Repoen in Container_.

-Once it's running from the container, finish the setup
+Once it's running from the container, finish the setup from a local terminal

 ```bash
 rails db:create